REAC Set to Implement New Resident Engagement Recommendations

 REAC is committed to building enduring relationships with all residents.
 Through the development and evaluation of the National Standards for the Physical Inspection of Real Estate (NSPIRE), REAC seeks to maintain a resident-focused approach that prioritizes resident health and safety.
-Throughout the development of NSPIRE, REAC has sought feedback from key resident stakeholders, through in-person meetings, as well as, the formal request for public comments, on ways in which the department can improve collaboration and resident engagement in the inspection process.
+Throughout the development of NSPIRE, REAC has sought feedback from resident stakeholders through in-person meetings and formal requests for public comments on ways the department can improve collaboration and resident engagement in the inspection process.

 New Demonstration Procedures